hitbuyi/xtreme1/README.md

 ```
 note that pip can download `cumm-cu113` and `spconv-cu113`,though `ping` does not work. if your download speed is slow, I put `spconv-cu113` and other whl file used in step 4 [here](https://pan.baidu.com/s/5KyGaUIDCUsVZEbmc4Nq7Dw )

-after installments are finished, delete all the install files
+after the installations are complete, delete all the installation files
 ```
 root@d803d8bc1748:/upgrade#$ cd /
 root@d803d8bc1748:/# sudo rm  -rf upgrade